jeremehancock/docs.ubuntuce.com-content/pages/ubuntu-ce-information/license/index.md

 # License

-All software developed by the UbuntuCE team under the MIT License.
+All software developed by the UbuntuCE team falls under the MIT License.

 MIT License